OkuM1/Final-Project/README.md

 # Final-Project-Idea #

-This project was intended for CS50 but eventually got too big in scope and put on halt for now.
+This project was intended for CS50 (Harvard Course) but eventually got too big in scope and put on halt for now.

 A computer-vision project implemented into pygame.